Institute of Gerontology (IOG)

 The Institute of Gerontology’s vision is to improve the lives of seniors who need assistance to live independently in their homes and communities; to enhance their quality of life through health, wellness, and fitness; to live longer and more productive lives, and to improve cognitive ability and social engagement through University courses for District of Columbia senior citizens.

-Senior Tuition Program: Tuition and fees normally required for students will be waived for qualifying senior citizen, 65 years of age or older and a resident of the District of Columbia on space availability.
-Senior 65 years of age or older who wish to obtain a degree will pay half of the tuition and fee set for students within their category.
-All applicants must first be admitted to the University.
-Courses are held at the Community College and the University.
+Senior Tuition Program – Tuition and fees normally required for students will be waived for qualifying senior citizens.
+In order to qualify applicants must be 65 years of age or older, residents of the District of Columbia, and admitted to the University.
+If a Senior Tuition Student would like to obtain a degree, he/she is required to pay half of the tuition and fees set for the students in their program.
+Courses are available at the UDC Community College and Van Ness Campus.

-The Senior Companion Program touches the lives of adults who need extra assistance to live independently in their homes and communities.
-The program serves frail older adults, adults with disabilities, and those with terminal illness.
-Senior Companions assist their adult clients in basic, but essential ways: by offering companionship and friendship to isolated older adults, assisting with simple chores, providing transportation, and adding richness to their client lives.
+The Senior Companion Program – Touches the lives of adults who need extra assistance to live independently in their own homes and communities.
+The program serves frail older adults, adults with disabilities, and those with terminal illnesses.
+Senior Companions assist their adult clients in basic, but essential, ways: offering companionship and friendship to isolated older adults, assisting with simple chores, providing transportation, and adding richness to their clients’ lives.

-The Respite Aide Program provides in-home assistance to seniors living alone.
+The Respite Aide Program – Provides in-home assistance to seniors living alone.
 The program also provides support to caregivers.
-This service helps the individual and/or families deal with the challenges of living independently in older adulthood.
+The service helps individuals and families deal with the challenges of living independently in older adulthood.